Traveler3114/CleaningPlatform/PROJECT.md

 Use camelCase with type constraints: `{bookingId:int}`, `{id:int}`.

 ### Fallback route scope
-`MapFallbackToFile` serves static HTML only for non-API routes.
-Any unmatched route under `/api/` must return a proper 404 JSON response, not an HTML page.
-Serving HTML for mistyped API paths hides bugs from API clients and monitoring tools that check status codes.
+`MapFallbackToFile` and any fallback handler must only apply to non-API routes.
+Any request path starting with `/api/` that does not match a controller action must return `404` with a JSON `OperationResult` body — never an HTML page.
+Serving HTML for unmatched API paths hides bugs from API clients and monitoring tools.

 ---